 World trade is some 60% of world GDP.
-Most of it takes place between countries of the developed world: in 2018, 63% of world exports were made by 15 if not all rich, at least powerful, countries.
-(Place China, Mexico and Russia in the category you want.)
+Most of it takes place between countries of the developed world: in 2022, 65% of world exports were made by 16 rich countries — plus China, Mexico, India and Brazil.
 And these exports were made mostly by very large companies.
-SMEs make up less than 20% of world trade.
+SMEs (small and medium-sized enterprises) make up less than 20% of world trade.

 If you are an SME, your government needs you.
 You are vital to its economy.
 Your employees vote it in or out of office (at least in the west).
 SMEs account for the great majority of existing businesses and really represent the basis of the world’s economy.
 The government has a love-hate relationship with major corporations that grow by eating each other, shedding jobs, and contributing covertly to its coffers—but it should really love you.

 Why are SMEs so lovable?
 Well, they account for close to 2/3 of total revenues in the west and employ 2/3 of the active population (excluding civil servants).
 However, the large companies export three times more than all the SMEs combined.
 Either as sub-contractors to these large firms, or as exporters in their own right, SMEs are thus major employers but minor exporters.
 But they are slow both at exploiting the growth opportunities abroad and in wielding any kind of clout in trade discussions.
 For want of organizing their own export lobbies, they have been left out of the managed trade deals.
 But sooner or later SMEs will claim their trade comeuppance.
 In the meantime, there are many ways for them to act individually in an era where managed trade cannot hide the opportunities for them to trade directly among themselves.

 SAI has been working with the internationalization of SMEs for over 30 years and has written the how-to manual for them “Small Company.
 Big World“.